dotmesh-io/dotmesh/docs/dev-commands.md

 Add the `gitlab-runner` user's SSH public key to `authorized_hosts` on releases@get.dotmesh.io

+Edit  /etc/gitlab-runner/config.toml to set the concurrency to 4 (it's obvious how)

 ## setup - nixos

 Use a config like this: